ydaniv/uijet/docs-src/guides/application.md

 # Authoring an Application with uijet

 Let's review the basic flow of authoring an application using uijet.

-In this guide we're going to use AMD module loader for the example bellow, also assuming there's a definition of all the paths to the dependencies we will use bellow, say, in another file named `main.js` (you can see such example i the app boilerplates in the `boilerplates` folder).
+In this guide we're going to use AMD module loader for the example bellow, also assuming there's a definition of all the paths to the dependencies we will use bellow, say, in another file named `main.js` (you can see such example in the app boilerplates in the `boilerplates` folder).

 Every application that uses uijet needs to initialize uijet using it's `init()` method.